mschneider247/mschneider247/README.md

 ![GithubBackground](https://user-images.githubusercontent.com/21366524/99309620-fc2aff80-2816-11eb-955b-c4039396f024.jpg)

 ### Hello!
-My name is Michael Schneider.
+My name is Michael Schneider 👋
-💻⚡ I'm a Front-End Developer with a passion for illustrating and creating content.
+💻⚡ I'm a Front-End Developer with a passion for illustrating and creating original content.

 <!-- **mschneider247/mschneider247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

----- EXAMPLE
-I'm a Front End Web Developer, Graphic Designer, Content Creator and Junior Cybersecurity Consultant/Analyst from Kenya.
-I'm also currently doing my Bsc in IT while working on my company and other projects.
-I currently passionate about JAMstack, Progressive Web Apps, Headless CMS, Nocode(the irony), Sustainability, Neural Nets, Hugo, S.E.O, Web Performance, Blogging/Vlogging/"Podgging"/Logging and Automation.
-When I'm not developing and building things, you can find me on Youtube learning, writing an article, watching anime, daydreaming actionpacked dreams where i am the MC or on my laptop gaming.
-But most of my days are spent working on projects while listening to LoFi(my own and my clients), Studying or watching anime

 Interested in Collaborating or Donating/Sponsering My Projects?
 Click here 📰 Blog Posts